Christian-TechUCM/Fleiss-Kappa/README.md

 ## Additional Features

 - The code has a button that opens the developer's website
-- The code has a button that opens the Wikipedia page on Fleiss Kappa
+- The code has a button that opens the Wikipedia page on Fleiss' Kappa
 - The code has a button that opens the Github page of the developer